swiss-avalanches/swiss-avalanches.github.io/datastory.md

 Let's have a look to our data to see if these kinds of patterns can be found.
 To do that, we define season time:
-- Start of season regroups accidents that happen between october and december included.
-- Middle of season regroups accidents that happen between january and mars included.
-- End of season regroups accidents that happen between april and june included.

 | Season time | Months                        |
 | ----------- | ----------------------------- |